Few-shot News Recommendation via Cross-lingual Transfer: Introduction

-Based on these observations, we propose to build a few-shot cross-lingual news recommendation system.
-Since there are no overlapping users to bridge the two domains, transferring the user preference patterns from one domain to another has to address the domain shift issue, which can be attributed to content shift caused by the content differences and language shift caused by language differences between two domains.
-The previous study of language shift in NLP tasks like name entity recognition \cite{zhang-etal-2021-cross, johnson-etal-2019-cross} is only partially helpful.
-Domain shift in few-shot cross-lingual news recommendation is still an unsolved challenge.
-We design a news encoder shared between the source and target domain with three strategies for alleviating domain shift, \emph{Cross-domain Extension}, \emph{Random Masking}, and \emph{News-Alignment}. \emph{Cross-domain Extension} constructs augmented news which are semantically similar across two domains. \emph{Random Masking} randomly takes the original news or one of the augmented news during training the source domain recommendation task.
-In this way, interactions of users in the source domain are extended to augmented news in the target domain.
-The training of the shared news encoder is thus exposed to the target domain as well. \emph{News-alignment} presents all augmented news in pairs, and sends them to train the shared news encoder, such that the paired news have similar representations.
-These aligned news drive the two domains into the same representation space.
-In this common representation space, we then design a shared user encoder to get the user representations based on users’ browsing history.
+We design a cross-domain recommendation system consisting of news and user encoder shared between the source and target domain and propose three strategies for alleviating the domain shift, \emph{Cross-domain Extension}, \emph{Random Masking}, and \emph{News-Alignment}.
+The \emph{Cross-domain Extension} strategy is to construct augmented news which are semantically similar across two domains.
+The \emph{Random Masking} strategy works by randomly taking the original news or one of the augmented news during training.
+In this way, {the training of the shared news encoder is exposed to both the source and target domain.
+The inference of user preference later based on the news encoder thus covers the topics in target domain as well. } The \emph{News-Alignment} strategy is designed to drive similar news from two domains to be close in the same representation space.
+It presents all augmented news in pairs, and sends them to train the shared news encoder, such that the paired news have similar representations.
+In this common news representation space, we then get the user representations by the shared user encoder based on users’ browsing history.
 The recommendation problem in target domain is thus solved with the transferred knowledge from the source domain.

-We summarize the contributions of this work as follow: (1) To the best of our knowledge, we are the first one to use the cross lingual knowledge to solve the few-shot news recommendation problem in a challenging setting of no common users existing between the source and target domain.
+We summarize the contributions of this work as follow: (1) To the best of our knowledge, we are the first one to use the cross lingual knowledge to solve the few-shot news recommendation problem in a challenging setting of no common users or news existing between the source and target domain.
 (2) We propose to use a shared recommender model across two domains to transfer the user-news preference patterns.
 For combating with the domain shift issue, we design three strategies to align the source and target domain in the same representation space.
-(3) We demonstrate the effectiveness of our proposed method with thorough experiments on two real-world news datasets.
-The results show that our proposed method has a consistent improvement above the state-of-the-art baselines.
+(3) We demonstrate the effectiveness of our proposed method with thorough experiments on two real-world datasets.
+The results show that our method has a consistent improvement above the baselines.